 Employees may accrue vacation time up to the established maximum accrual limit.
 Once an employee reaches the maximum accrual and hasn’t used vacation hours during the applicable period, the employee’s vacation balance will be automatically reduced by thirty percent (30%).

-The reduced amount, equal to thirty percent (30%) of the employee’s accrued vacation balance at the time the maximum is reached, will be paid out to the employee in December of that calendar year.
+The reduced amount, equal to thirty percent (30%) of the employee’s accrued vacation balance at the time the maximum is reached, will be paid out to the employee in January for the excess balance of the previous calendar year.
 This payout will occur automatically and will not require a request from the employee.

 Following the payout, the employee’s vacation balance will reflect the reduction, allowing continued accrual in accordance with established limits.

-Donation Of Paid Time Off PTO (EXAMPLE, DO YOU WANT TO OFFER THIS?)
+Donation Of Paid Time Off PTO

 NFPD recognizes that personal crises or family traumas may occur in an employee's life that cause them to need more paid time off than their accumulated leave.
 For that reason, the NFPD will allow employees to voluntarily donate some of their accumulated vacation for the benefit of other employees who exhaust all their leaves.